Odete Isabel: Political career

 Isabel's major political influence was Maria de Lourdes Pintassilgo, Portugal's first and, as of 2024, only woman prime minister.
 They were friends while members of the Catholic University Youth at the University of Porto.
 Political parties became possible in Portugal after the Carnation Revolution on 25 April 1974.
 At the time of the revolution only the Portuguese Communist Party was organised but others were quickly founded and Isabel became a member of the Portuguese Socialist Party (PS).
 In 1976, despite opposition from her father and many others, who believed that politics was for men only, she stood as a candidate to become mayor of Mealhada, receiving the endorsement of her superior at work only if she agreed to serve just one term, as being a mayor was a full-time job.
 She campaigned throughout the municipality and was successful, making her one of just five women elected as mayors on 12 December 1976, the others being Alda Santos Victor, Francelina Chambel, Judite Mendes de Abreu and Lurdes Breu.
 The new PS prime minister, Mário Soares, visited her in Mealhada with a bunch of carnations.

 Isabel served a three-year term, which was particularly notable for her development of a network of kindergartens, having noticed the difference between local children and her nephews who went to a kindergarten near Aveiro funded by the Calouste Gulbenkian Foundation.
 In her job she was a daily victim of sexism, discovering that men did not like to be told what to do by women.
 She also discovered that the municipality had virtually no resources.
 At a later stage in her political career she had a falling out with the PS, being expelled from the party in 2003 for having successfully run for the council as an independent in 2001.
 She would reconcile with the party in 2017.

 Freemasonry

 In 2000, inspired by her friend, António Arnaut, a writer, politician and freemason, Isabel joined the Grande Loja Feminina de Portugal (Women's Grand Lodge of Portugal), the only masonic lodge for women in the country.
 She was Grand Master of the lodge between 2010 and 2012 and re-elected to the position in October 2021.
-She has been a campaigner for men-only lodges to be opened to women.